imanedr/Subscene-API/README.md

 # Subscene-API
 Powershell Subscene-API for downloading subtitles automatically from subscene.com website
 # Features
-- Automatically Download Move or TV-Series Subtitles form the subscene.com website
+- Automatically Download Move or TV-Series Subtitles from the subscene.com website
-- Automatically rename subtitles to the vidoe file name
+- Automatically rename subtitles to the video file name
 - Automatically generate search keywords based on the folders structure
 - Manual search and download are also possible
 # Installation